 It is obvious that right across the board, in each tiered sector of institutional representation, the corporate media is facilitating violence, exploitation, and abuse of the weak for the gain of the powerful.
 In our compromised, corrupt democracies there is little chance of accessing justice for this abuse of the fourth estate.
 However, the general public can boycott and shun the perpetrators.
 They can disdain them and turn their backs on them socially.
 Given the collapse of corporate media sales there is every indication that the general public is consciously and unconsciously adopting that position.
 This is something to be embraced.

 Postscript: In the midst of the current coronavirus pandemic many Britons are receiving concerned emails and social media enquiries from abroad about their wellbeing for living in what is globally acknowledged as one of the worst countries for dealing with the crisis.
 Yet here in Britain, in the first month of the implementation of social isolation, BBC News Channel journalists interviewed each other about Prime Minister Boris Johnson’s supposedly “brave and authoritative handling of the crisis.”
-Basically the corporate media can’t suspend their service-to-power function, even when disproportionate numbers of the general public are unnecessarily dying from government incompetence and wilful under-resourcing.
+Basically the corporate media can’t suspend their service-to-power function, even when disproportionate numbers of the general public are unnecessarily dying from government incompetence and willful under-resourcing.

 Gavin Lewis is a freelance black-British mixed-race writer and academic.
 He has published in Australia, Britain, Canada and the United States on film, media, politics, cultural theory, race and representation.
 He has taught critical theory, film and cultural studies at a number of British universities.